NPHardass/WritingPatterns/README.md

 We introduce an visual-interactive approach to temporal and structural analysis of document writing patterns that is text-agnostic.

 The approach comprises two views: the **Temporal overview**, which shows different temporal aspects of the underlying data.
 And the **Detail-view** which enables the close inspection and comparison of document snapshots.
+The approach utilizes a history of the document editing process for the visual representations.
+We create the history by tracking the token-level changes in the document during the editing process.
+A token-level change we define as a new addition, a removal or positional change of a token.
+We create a **document snapshot** for every single token-level change by comparing consecutive document instances.
+A PDF document is creates for every document snapshot.
+The approach preserves and recreates the PDF layout for its visualizations.

 # Usage

 **Prerequisites**
 - Node.js installed
+-

 **To run the code**
 - navigate into the project folder